nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Data Modelling/README.md

 |	February	|	566	|
 |	March	|	619	|

-6. However, the enquiries had to be assigned to each working day
+6. Now the enquiries had to be assigned to each working day.
+The logic is as follows